aws-amplify/docs/ios/storage.md

 Use the following steps to add file storage backend services to your app.

-1. Add the following to the `Podfile` to install the AWS Mobile SDK:
+1. Add the `AWSS3` dependency to the `Podfile` to install the AWS Mobile SDK:

     ```ruby
     platform :ios, '9.0'